digitalnoma/digitalnoma/README.md

 #
 ## 🧭 What have you been up to these days?
-I'm currently building the Next Generation, AI-Powered Paralegal
+I'm currently building an AI-powered personal assistant

 #
 ## ☄️ What drives you nowadays?